 In fact, you can now find them on overnight buses, ferries, and even at airports.

 Traditionally, capsule hotels were aimed at businessmen.
 Then the gradual increase in their popularity, they opened gender-segregated accommodations.

 Even today, most Japanese capsule hotels will have separate floors for men and women.

-So, would you like to stay in a hotel where the room is two square meters and where the next room is the box above you?
-Then you should test a capsule hotel - also often referred to as a micro-hotel or pod hotel - on your next vacation.
+So, would you like to stay in a hotel where the room is two square meters, and the next room is the box above you?
+Then you should test a capsule hotel - also often called a micro-hotel or pod hotel - on your next vacation.